How Much Does It Cost to Build a Deck?

 |12 x 20||240||$9,600 – $14,400|

 |12 x 24||288||$11,520 – $17,280|

 Typically, labor for installing a deck runs $15 to $32 per square foot.
 If you use an easy-to-install material, like pine, expect labor to fall at the lower end of the budget.
 However, if you use something particularly challenging, like an exotic hardwood such as ipe, expect higher labor costs.

 The labor to install the deck foundation is $25 to $300 per post.
 The costs vary so much per post because foundation requirements differ so significantly.
 For example, some decks require piles, or foundation posts, driven into the ground mechanically, while others require holes dug manually with concrete poured to support the pilings.
 Others can get away with an above-ground foundation, with pilings that sit on top of blocks on the ground.

-Expect to pay between $2 and $30 per square foot for decking, depending on the material you choose.
+Expect to pay between $2 and $35 per square foot for decking (not including labor), depending on the material you choose.
 Take a look at the most popular types of decking and their typical costs per square foot.